 The commercial success of the Group is partly dependent on the achievement of acceptable pricing and margins for the goods and services it provides.
-The Group operates in a number of highly regulated industry segments relating to the distribution and supply of pharmaceuticals, medical consumables, medical devices and other health related products.
+The Group operates in a number of highly regulated industry segments, relating to the distribution and supply of pharmaceuticals, medical consumables, medical devices and other health related products.
 As such, the Group is continually exposed to the risk of new government policies, regulations and legislation that may impact on both the pricing of products and its resulting profitability.
-The risk of increased competition in the markets that the Group operates in is ever present and to a large extent outside the control of the Group.
-The Group has a continued focus on its operating performance to ensure that it continues to service the needs of its customers whilst at the same time delivering acceptable returns to shareholders.